-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 2.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty 2.
 Inflation.
 Growth and Population 2.1 Inflation.
 The price level changes projected will occur.
 Council has considered both information provided by Business Economic Research Limited to all local authorities and a weighted mix of its own cost inputs in determining appropriate inflators.
 Different forecast inflation figures for capital and operational items are used in developing the plan due to the differing mix of cost inputs in each.
-Inflation adjustments used are: 2022/23 Capital 2.3% Opex 3.1% Inflation is materially higher or lower than anticipated.
-High Any short term impact will be met by managing costs within budget without impacting levels of service where possible.
-2.2 Economic environment.
-The Canterbury economy has recovered in line with the national economy post COVID lock-downs, and unemployment is low.
-Economic risks remain from global developments (particularly COVID outbreaks and developments in Ukraine) and domestic developments (particularly higher interest rates and lower house prices).
-However, Council has prepared this Plan on the assumption that a significant economic slowdown or recession will not occur in the 2022-23 year (based on the economic That there are further unexpected local, national or international economic shocks such as further restrictions on movement and economic activity from future waves of the COVID-19 virus.
+Inflation adjustments used are: 2022/23 Capital 2.3% Opex 2.1% Inflation will be materially higher or lower than anticipated.
+Inflation on costs will not be offset by inflation on revenues.
+Moderate Any short term impact will be managed by managing costs to budget without impacting levels of service where possible.
+2.2 Economic Environment.
+It is difficult to predict the future economic environment for Christchurch, Canterbury and New Zealand with a high degree of certainty as Covid-19 continues to impact on economic life.
+Treasury's Half Year Economic and Fiscal Update 2021 (issued in December) highlights the complex economic situation: Strong demand leading up to the Delta outbreak resulted in stronger-than-expected economic activity, tax revenues exceeding forecasts and record-low unemployment.
+GDP rose That there are further unexpected local, national or international economic shocks such as further restrictions on movement and economic activity from future waves of the COVID-19 virus.
 This would further exacerbate the uncertainty around future economic activity.
 Moderate A significant deterioration in Christchurch's economic environment could impact on ratepayers' ability to pay rates.
 If revenue was negatively impacted it could lead the Council to decide to borrow more heavily or cut facilities and services provided to reduce the rate requirement.
 However, this is unlikely to eventuate within a single rating year and any decision to cut services or increase debt to reduce rates would be more likely to be addressed in a future Annual Plan or Long Term Plan.